pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-enums.md

 0. **Read the execution guide first**: Read `standards/task-execution.md` to understand the general execution process (task breakdown, planning, confirmations).

+1. **Search for enum usage**: Search the codebase to find where the enum is used.
+This provides crucial context about:
+   - How the enum values are accessed and used
+   - What methods or properties might be needed
+   - Common patterns and operations performed with the enum
+   - Integration points with other parts of the system
+   - This context is essential for making informed refactoring decisions

 **THEN, follow these specific rules for enum refactoring:**

 - **Run tests** after each phase - verify all tests pass